sverrirs/jekyllonwindows/1-ruby-and-devkit.md

 Click the button below and download the DevKit archive that corresponds to your Ruby installation and system architecture.
 Choose the file marked as _For use with Ruby 2.0 and above_.

-Select either the 32bits or 64bits version depending on your system.
+> **!!!** Make sure you select the correct 32bits or 64bits version depending on your system.

 <div class="pagination">
     <a class="pagination-item full" href="http://rubyinstaller.org/downloads/">Download the Ruby Devkit</a>